 - Saddle-nose deformity.

-Other skin signs include:
+Other skin signs occurring in relapsing polychondritis include:

-- Generalised erythema of the entire skin
+- Psoriatic erythroderma — this is a potentially life-threatening generalised erythema of the entire skin

 Uncommon forms of psoriasis

 These skin signs prompt an investigation for any systemic involvement of vasculitis.
-However, the skin signs alone are not sufficient for diagnosis of a specific condition.
+However, the skin signs alone are not sufficient for the diagnosis of a specific condition.

 Small vessel vasculitis